 Learning Advisory Panel

-There are 6 members of the Learning Advisory Panel at the moment, who between them have wealth of knowledge and expertise in both formal and informal education as well as a passion to support better public engagement with the heritage sector.
+There are five members of the Learning Advisory Panel at the moment, who between them have wealth of knowledge and expertise in both formal and informal education as well as a passion to support better public engagement with the heritage sector.
 They are all volunteers; however they endeavour to meet Historic Houses members’ requests as soon as possible.

 Ian originally trained as an archaeologist at the University of Edinburgh and his University of Cambridge PhD investigated strategic management within heritage and conservation organisations.
 At Heriot-Watt University he is a Professor of Historic Environment Management in the School of Social Sciences and also Director of the Scottish Confucius Institute for Business & Communication.
 He is Vice-Chair of the Built Environment Forum Scotland (BEFS) – the national representative body for heritage NGOs in Scotland.
 He has recently completed two terms as a Trustee of The Heritage Alliance, and now co-chairs its Skills, Education and Engagement Advisory Group (SEEAG).